Adroiti/docs-for-code-review-tools/Govet-unusedresult.md

 ## Description

 Calls to well-known functions and methods that return a value that is discarded.
-By default, this includes functions like fmt.Errorf and fmt.Sprintf and methods like String and Error.
-The flags -unusedfuncs and -unusedstringmethods control the set.
+By default, this includes functions like `fmt.Errorf` and `fmt.Sprintf`.

 ## Further Reading